-For example, Costa Rica coffee jave great body, often full, and a rich, robust flavor and crisp acidity.
-In particular the best high-grown coffees of Costa Rica are known for their good body and fruity and bright acidity with a clean and crisp taste.
+For example, Costa Rica coffee has great body, often full, and a rich, robust flavor and crisp acidity.
+In particular the best high-grown coffees of Costa Rica are known for their fruity and bright acidity with a clean and crisp taste.

 In order to get this taste profile, I am going advise that you have buy fresh roasted whole bean coffee from a local roaster and that you grind your coffee just before brewing.
 You can check out my post on home brewing for more tips and suggestions.

-I would also suggest that you try to use light to Medium Roast because the will bring out the true flavor of that coffee ( this could be good or bad so get good coffee!!)
+I would also suggest that you try to use a light to medium roast because the will bring out the true flavor of that coffee ( this could be good or bad so get good coffee!!)